wkolowski/coq-mtl/README.md

 * Notation:
   * Implement idiom bracket notation.
   * Improve do notation (irrefutable patterns).
-  * Define a class that has just bind so it can be used for overloading the do notation.
 * Thievery:
   * Take a look at other Haskell proposals relating to the standard library design.
   * Browse Idris standard library and steal good stuff from there.